BridgeCore/aws-notes/notes.md

 ---
 # NET-312 - A day in the life of a cloud network eng at netlix
 ### November 26, 2018
+Awesome presentation.
+Good examples of how to overcome huge scale tech problems.

 ---
-# DEV-316 - advanced devops
+# DEV-317 - Advanced Continuous Delivery Best Practices
 review slides, really good slides.
 Source